hyklux/portfolio-online-shooter-unrealengine/README.md

 ### Projectile Weapon (Rocket Launcher / Grenade Launcher)
 A projectile weapon is a type of weapon that works by launching solid projectiles.
-When **void AProjectileWeapon::Fire(const FVector& HitTarget)** is called, a projectile is spawned and it moves towards the HitTarget parameter.
+When **AProjectileWeapon::Fire(const FVector& HitTarget)** is called, a projectile is spawned and it moves towards the HitTarget parameter.
 Damage will be applied to the HitTarget only if the projectile actually his the HitTarget.